microsoft/WhatTheHack/070-BuildYourOwnCopilot/Coach/README.md

 The guide covers the common preparation steps a coach needs to do before any What The Hack event, including how to properly configure Microsoft Teams.

-### Student Resources
+### Student Resources & GitHub Codespaces

+Before the hack, it is the Coach's responsibility to provide the student resources in the `/Student/Resources` folder of this hack to the students.
+There are two options for doing this:

+- Create a `Resources.zip` Package
+- Setup a GitHub Codespace

+#### Create a `Resources.zip` Package

+To run the hack from a local workstation, students must have the contents of the `/Student/Resources` folder available on that workstation.

-Before the hack, it is the Coach's responsibility to download and package up the contents of the `/Student/Resources` folder of this hack into a "Resources.zip" file.
+Coach's should download and package up the contents of the `/Student/Resources` folder of this hack into a "Resources.zip" file.
 The coach should then provide a copy of the Resources.zip file to all students at the start of the hack.

+#### Setup a GitHub Codespace

+In many organizations, students may not be allowed to install software on their local workstations.
+This hack was designed to support using GitHub Codespaces to provide students with a developer environment in the cloud.
+A GitHub Codespace is a development environment that is hosted in a container in the cloud that you access via a browser.
+All of the pre-requisite developer tools are pre-installed and available in the codespace.

+It is the Coach's responsibility to create a GitHub repo to host the Codespace.
+To do this:
+- Download the contents of the `/Student/Resources` folder of this hack.
+- Create a new GitHub repo in your (the Coach's) GitHub account.
+(We recommend naming it "<HackName>-Codespace".)
+- Commit the downloaded contents of the `/Student/Resources` to the root of the new repo.
+- Provide a link to the new repo to the students.

+> ![Note]
+> Challenge 0 of the student guide contains instructions for the students on how to use GitHub Codespaces when provided a link to the repo you (the Coach) create.

+### Use the What The Hack Website

 Always refer students to the [What The Hack website](https://aka.ms/wth) for the student guide: [https://aka.ms/wth](https://aka.ms/wth)